francbelf/jwst_kernels/README.rst

 Installation
 ------------
 Install the code as a python package.
-Note that generating the PSFs on the fly requires the installation of webbpsf (which is not installed automatically).
+Note that generating the PSFs on the fly requires the installation of stpfs (which is not installed automatically).

     python setup.py develop